 Are certification pass rates real?

 No major IT certification vendor publishes an official exam pass rate, so any specific pass-rate number online has no primary source.
-The honest alternative is a transparent difficulty score based on published exam facts.
+The honest alternative is a transparent stated experience requirement based on published exam facts.

 Is a certification pass rate accurate?